6407618/odin-recipes/README.md

-create a main index page linking to recipe pages. explain recipes in depth on their own page.
+create a main index page linking to recipe pages.

-test
+explain recipes in depth on their own page.